Catholic Opening Prayer For Meeting

 One of the most important things you can do as a Catholic is to pray.
 Prayer is not only an essential part of our faith, but it’s also one of the most powerful tools we have for changing our lives and the lives of others.
 That’s why we’ve put together a collection of Catholic opening prayers specifically for meetings.
 Whether you’re in a boardroom or a classroom, these prayers will help you start your meeting on the right foot and increase its effectiveness.

-READ: Catholic Prayer For Someone Dying
+READ: Catholic Prayer To Get Pregnant

 Purpose of the Catholic Opening Prayer